algosup/2023-2024-project-2-x86-retrogaming-team-3/Documents/Functional-Specifications.md

     - #### ➭ <ins>Vision</ins>

     <!-- our end goal with this project -->
     We are making a perfect Pac-Man clone.
 We will use the original assets and copy the game mechanics as closely as possible.
-We want to make an arcade machine to play the game on.F
+We want to make an arcade machine to play the game on.

     - #### ➭ <ins>Objectives</ins>